 Very high native refresh rate with a great FreeSync range.
 The monitor's native FreeSync range (50-144 Hz) is wide enough for the graphics card's Low Frequency Compensation (LFC) feature to work, sending double or triple frames when the framerate drops below 50 Hz to effectively extend the range below 20 Hz.
 Gamers will be very pleased with this monitor's FreeSync.

 Update 01/15/2019: We have retested the monitor with NVIDIA's new FreeSync drivers, and had no issues.
 FreeSync had to be enabled manually on the monitor's OSD, and in NVIDIA Control Panel.

 Excellent low input lag.
 The FreeSync input lag is just as low as at native refresh rate, as expected, and the 60 Hz input lag is similar to 60 Hz monitors.
 Unfortunately, no non-native resolutions supported 144 Hz operation, though this can be avoided if the graphics card does upscaling before sending to the monitor, which is common.

 The LG 34UC79G-B monitor has an ultrawide 21:9 aspect ratio, which makes it wider but not as tall as other 34" monitors.
 It also has a 1080 pixels high resolution, which is mediocre considering the monitor's large size and gives a poor pixel density.
-This means the monitor is only well suited for use cases that benefit from the ultrawide aspect ratio, like gaming and productivity, but is worse than a 1440p 16:9 monitor for other use cases like video watching or web browsing.
+This means the monitor is only well suited for use cases that benefit from the ultrawide aspect ratio, like gaming and productivity (see our recommendations for the best ultrawide gaming monitors), but is worse than a 1440p 16:9 monitor for other use cases like video watching or web browsing.